MiraZzle/machina-mausoleum/Documentation/UserDocumentation.md

 # User Documentation

-The user documentation is designed to provide clear and comprehensive guidance on how to navigate and interact with the Machina Mausoleum game.
+The user documentation is designed to provide clear and comprehensive guidance on how to navigate and interact with the game.

 ## Controls
 | Key                  | Action             |